-- undertake further tests, where appropriate and understand your unique situation
+- undertake further tests, where appropriate and understand each patients unique situation

-- make recommendations specifically tailored to your individual needs.
+- make recommendations specifically tailored to each patients individual needs.

-Attending the clinic will allow you to meet others living with this rare cancer which in itself is an invaluable experience and collectively you will generate a wealth of information that assist the PAWS-GIST muliti-disciplinary team to discover the underlying mechanisms behind paediatric, adolescent, wild-type and syndromic GIST.
+Attending the clinic allows a patient to meet others living with this rare cancer which in itself is an invaluable experience and collectively generates a wealth of information that is assisting the PAWS-GIST muliti-disciplinary team to discover the underlying mechanisms behind paediatric, adolescent, wild-type and syndromic GIST.